Dyastin-0/filespace-server/README.md

       }
       ```

-      returns `status 200` on success, does not aumatically log ins user as verify do
+      Returns: `status 200` on success, does not automatically log ins user as `POST /api/v2/auth/verify` do

    - `/api/v2/auth//send-recovery`